hpcleuven/VscDocumentation/source/leuven/leuven_module_system.rst

 Althought EESSI is installed on all nodes of the KU Leuven Tier-2 cluster, the EESSI modules are not available by default and some commands need to be run to set up EESSI in your session.
-Also note that modules from EESSI are not compatible with locally installed modules, to the recommended commands to set up EESSI first make the locally installed modules unavailable:
+Also note that modules from EESSI are not compatible with locally installed modules, so the recommended commands to set up EESSI first make the locally installed modules unavailable:

 .. code-block:: shell

-   # Force unload any cluster module, which is normally use to select the
+   # Force unload any cluster module
-   # correct local module path
    module --force purge
    # Make EESSI available as a module
    export MODULEPATH=/cvmfs/software.eessi.io/init/modules/